What is Ransomware?

 What is the impact of ransomware?

 In 2020, the Snake ransomware attack brought Honda’s global operations to a standstill.
 That same week, Snake, a form of file-encrypting malware, also hit South American energy-distribution company Enel Argentina.
 In 2019, cybercriminals encrypted files that froze the computer networks of Pemex, Mexico’s state-owned gas and oil conglomerate, demanding $5 million to restore service.
-And in 2017, the WannaCry cryptoworm hit 230,000 computers globally by exploiting a vulnerability in Microsoft Windows.
+And in 2017, the WannaCry ransomware cryptoworm infected more than 200,000 computers across roughly 150 countries by exploiting a vulnerability in Microsoft Windows.

 Today, through a mix of outdated technology, “good enough” defense strategies focused solely on perimeters and endpoints, lack of training (and poor security etiquette), and no known “silver bullet” solution, organizations of all sizes are at risk.
 Especially as cybercriminals are making it their business to encrypt as many computer systems on the corporate network as possible in order to extort a ransom ranging from thousands to millions of dollars.
-In fact, ransomware attacks were predicted to occur every 11 seconds in 2021 at a global cost of $20 billion.
+Ransomware has become one of the most damaging forms of malware and cybercrime, costing organizations billions of dollars annually through operational disruption, recovery costs, and lost data.

 How does ransomware spread?

-A popular method to introduce ransomware to a new environment is through the use of phishing or phishing emails.
+A popular method to introduce ransomware to a new environment is through the use of phishing emails.
 A malicious email or email attachment may contain a link to a website that hosts a malware download or an attachment with a built-in downloader.
-If the email recipient opens the phishing email, then the ransomware is downloaded and executed on their computer instantly.
+In some cases, users are tricked by a deceptive pop-up prompting them to click or install malicious software.
+If a user opens a malicious attachment, enables macros, or clicks a malicious link in a phishing email, the ransomware payload may be downloaded and executed on their system.

 Once an endpoint or victim’s computer is infected, the cyberattack will attempt to spread to as many machines as possible throughout the network by executing unauthorized lateral movement to maximize the blast radius (encrypting as many disks as possible).

-The encryption of a user’s files is the unique aspect of a ransomware attack.
+A defining aspect of ransomware attacks is the use of encryption or system lockout to extort payment from victims in exchange for restoring access to their data.
 By encrypting highly valuable data, the cybercriminals or ransomware attacker can demand a ransom in exchange for the decryptor or decryption keys to release the files back to the company.
 However, ransomware hackers don’t always release the encrypted files back to the organization, even if they pay the ransom.

 Read more in our blog post How Does Ransomware Actually Spread?